Chloe Lloyd: Early life

 She was born to parents Robert and Melanie Lloyd on 2 October 1992 in Cheshire, England.
-She has an older brother Dean Lloyd.
-She attended Ruskin High School before she studied performing arts at South Cheshire College.
+She studied performing arts at South Cheshire College.

 Career

-Lloyd-Cuthbert is signed with Unique Models.
-In 2010, at the age of 17, she won the title of Face of Bank after beating thousands of models in the bid to be the new face of high street store's newest campaign.
+In 2010, at the age of 17, she won the title of Face of Bank after beating thousands of models in the bid to be the face of high street store's campaign.
 Soon after she got a modeling contract in 2011.
 Lloyd is represented by The Squad Management.
 Throughout the years, she has also modelled for magazines such as Cosmopolitan, Brides, Marie Claire, Glamour, and Vogue.
-In 2012, she was featured in the music video for The Wanted's song, "I Found You."
+In 2012, she was featured in the music video for The Wanted's song, "I Found You".
 In 2014/15, she modelled for NewYorker, Maybelline, Rubber B, The Body Shop, and Schwarzkopf.
 She has also been in campaigns for Thomas Sabo.
 She was on the cover of Elle Portugal in June 2015 and Elle Norway in October 2015.
-In December 2015, Lloyd left Storm Models.
-As of June 2018, she is signed with Squad Management.